foglamp/foglamp-south-dht11/python/foglamp/plugins/south/dht11/README.rst

         sudo apt-get install build-essential python-dev
         sudo python setup.py install

-To access the GPIO pins foglamp must be able to access :bash:`/dev/gpiomem`, the default access for this is owner and group read/write.
+To access the GPIO pins foglamp must be able to access ``/dev/gpiomem``, the default access for this is owner and group read/write.
-Either FogLAMP must be added to the group or the permissions altered to allow FogLAMP access to the device.
+Either FogLAMP must be added to the group or the permissions altered to allow FogLAMP access to the sensor.